bklevence/bklevence.github.io/_tools/3dp-printing.md

 # SLA Printing

 ## Form 2?
 Super interesting printer, not student friendly.
 I spent 2 months servicing one that a student almost broke the year before I got to NVD.
 Definitely get a good UV box or clean sunny space.
+There is actually a horrible design flaw in the spring connectors between the printer and the resin basin...

 - [X] Inventory Material
 - [ ] Write up checklist for proper handling